 ON TRUCKS: “I love the mystery.
 The untold stories that sit behind the wheel - my mind goes wild wondering where that truck has been, what it has seen.
 There is also a man versus nature attraction too.
 The colors in the rust that I saw that day will all change with the next rain.
 Forever changing and slowly decaying.”

-Brianne currently lives in Sante Fe, New Mexico where she paints full time.
-In February 2014, Brianne was published by Western Art and Architecture magazine, highlighting her unique style and technique.
+Brianne currently lives in Santa Fe, New Mexico where she paints full time.
+Brianne was published by Western Art and Architecture magazine, highlighting her unique style and technique.
 Since, her works have recently caught the attention of private collectors and commissioners nation-wide.
-Stay tuned or email Brianne to be a part of her mailing list.
-Get complete updates of recent works, new commisisons, shows and travels!

 For more information about a custom on-site piece or other commissions please contact Brianne at 505.469.4252.